40Cakes/pokebot-gen3/Readme.md

 </details>

 ## 🎣 `fishing`
-Start the bot facing the water, with any fishing rod registered.
+Start the mode while facing the water, with any fishing rod registered.

 <details>
 <summary>✅🟨❌ Click here for support information</summary>